 Figure 1: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute and 1 hour.
-The figure for Sector 47 only shows quaternions from Camera 4.
+The figure for Sector 53 only shows quaternions from Camera 4.
 Long-term trends (such as those caused by differential velocity aberration) have also been removed.
 The $\Delta X/\Delta Y$ directions represent offsets along the the detectors' rows/columns, while the ΔZ direction represents spacecraft roll.
+1.2 Spacecraft Pointing and Momentum dumps Sector 53 consists of observations of the northern ecliptic hemisphere.
+The pointing was set at +85 degrees in ecliptic latitude so that Camera 2 and Camera 3 straddle the ecliptic pole.
+Camera 4 alone was used for guiding in both orbit 113 and 114.
+One momentum dump was performed in each of orbits.
+Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.
 1.3 Scattered Light Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
-At the start of orbit 102, the Moon crosses through Camera 1, saturating the CCD detectors and causing strong glints in Camera 1 and 2.
-2 Data Anomaly Flags See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.
-The following flags were not used in Sector 47: bits 1, 2, and 9 (Attitude Tweak, Safe Mode and Discontinuity).
-Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
+In Sector 53, the Earth and Moon introduce scattered light signals throughout both orbits, with a strong scattered light signature in Camera 1 at the midpoint of both orbits.

 Figure 2: Median background flux across all targets on a given CCD in each camera.
 The changes are caused by variations in the orientation and distance of the Earth and Moon.
-In Sector 47, the Earth and Moon pass through the camera fields of view, saturating the detectors.
+In Sector 53, the Earth and Moon pass through the camera fields of view, saturating the detectors.
+2 Data Anomaly Flags See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.
+The following flags were not used in Sector 53: bits 1, 2, and 9 (Attitude Tweak, Safe Mode and Discontinuity).
+Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
 Cadences marked with bit 5 and 10 (Argabrightening Events and Impulsive Outlier) were identified by the SPOC pipeline.
 Bit 5 marks a sudden change in the background measurements.
 In practice, bit 5 flags are caused by rapidly changing glints and unstable pointing at times near momentum dumps.
 Bit 10 marks an outlier identified by PDC and omitted from the cotrending procedure.
 The 20-second data mode includes cadences marked with bit 7 and 11 (Cosmic Ray in Optimal Aperture and Cosmic Ray in Collateral Pixel).
 These flags indicate cadences affected by cosmic rays that are removed by the pipeline, and can be found in both the TPF and LC files.
 The data provided in the archive products are corrected for cosmic rays, and a FITS table extension in the TPF and Collateral Pixel File details the cosmic rays identified and removed by the pipeline at the pixel level.
 Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for cotrending and transit searches.
-In Sector 47, these cadences were identified using spacecraft telemetry from the fine pointing system.
-All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
-Figure 4 also shows an assessment of the performance of the cotrending based on the final set of manual excludes.
-The predicted stray light flag (bit 12, value 2048) is marked in the FFIs and flags times when the Earth/Moon are near the camera FOVs and may interfere with guiding or saturate Earth/Moon angles for Sector 47 (O101 + O102), Ecl.
-Dec. = +542021-12-30 11:19:32 to 2022-01-28 05:27:18 UTC
+In Sector 53, these cadences were identified using spacecraft Earth/Moon angles for Sector 53 (O113 + O114), Ecl.
+Dec. = +85 2022-06-13 09:57:48 to 2022-07-09 06:31:28 UTC